 Why do I run?

 I run for a myriad of reasons.
-I run for the feeling of satisfaction I get after a hard workout.
+I run for the feeling of satisfaction I get after a faster running workout.
 I run to experience the sights and sounds of nature.
 And I run to see how fast my body can be.

-In 1992, I walked on to the University of Montana track team with PR’s of 20+ minutes for the 5k and 42+ minutes for the 10k.
-I doubted that I was good enough to make the team, but I gave it a shot anyway.
-Within a few weeks, the hard training helped me lower my times by minutes.
+When I was 22, I walked on to the University of Montana track team with PR’s of 20+ minutes for the 5k and 42+ minutes for the 10k.
+I doubted that I was good enough to make the team, but I gave it a try anyway.
+Within a few months, the faster running helped me lower my times by minutes.
 I was shocked and thrilled by my success.

-After graduation, I worked full-time as a RN for 4 years, but I discovered that running and working fulltime were not conducive, especially when I began to compete at a higher level.
-I decided that I should take full advantage of my running opportunities by training full-time, so I stopped working as a RN.
+After graduation, I worked as a RN for several years, but I discovered that running and working fulltime were not conducive, especially when I began to compete at a higher level.
+I decided that I should take full advantage of my running opportunities by training full-time, so I took a leap of faith and stopped working as a RN.
 It has taken a total commitment for me to start reaching toward my racing goals.
-My focus on maximizing my potential and believing in myself kept my times dropping every year.
+My focus on maximizing my potential and believing in myself kept my times dropping every year for 15 years.

-My running career has blossomed since I became determined to maximize my ability.
-In 1999, I competed in USATF Indoor National Championships.
-I will never forget the butterflies I felt as the ESPN camera was in my face as I was toeing the starting line next to Olympic runners.
+My running career blossomed when I became determined to maximize my ability.
+I competed in USATF Indoor National Track Championships.
+I will never forget the butterflies I felt as I was toeing the starting line next to Olympic runners.

-In 2000, I dabbled in Summer Biathlon (running combined with marksmanship).
-Fast running earned me an expenses paid trip, as part of the US entourage, to the Czech Republic and to Russia for the world championships.
-There I was part of the relay team that earned US’s first ever bronze medal.
+I dabbled in Summer Biathlon (running combined with marksmanship).
+Fast running earned me an expenses paid trip, as part of the USA Championship Team, to the Czech Republic and to Russia for the World Biathlon Championships.
+There I was part of the relay team that earned USA’s first ever bronze medal.

 Since then, I have qualified for and competed in the 10,000 meters at four successive USATF Outdoor National Championships.
 I have traveled with the USA National Team to China and South Korea for Ekiden Relays; to Turkey for the World Championships for Mountain Running and traveled to Africa for the World’s Richest Mountain Race where I placed 5th.